-In 2023, our offshore business witnessed significant growth by expanding more than doubling its customer base of mass affluent clients seeking to benefit from the 'Mauritian Advantage'.
-The Elite offshore team was grown to bring in specialise business development professionals in Mauritius and overseas and deeper partnerships were forged with our shareholders' networks to expand our reach in the South Southern Africa region.
-The Elite experience was refined to enable smoother onboarding of clients and the value proposition expanded to better cater to the offshore banking needs of mass affluent clients in Africa.
-These efforts resulted in the Elite offering being recognised by the Global Retail Banking Innovation Awards as a "Best Mass Affluent Banking Offering" and validates Bank One's commitment to excellence.
+In 2023, our offshore business witnessed significant growth, expanding more than doubling its customer base of mass affluent clients seeking to benefit from the "Mauritian advantage".
+The Elite offshore team expanded, welcoming specialised business development professionals in Mauritius and overseas.
+Deeper partnerships were also forged with our shareholders' networks, to expand our reach in the South Southern Africa region.

+The Elite experience was refined to enable the smoother onboarding of clients and the value proposition expanded to better cater to the offshore banking needs of mass affluent clients in Africa.
+These efforts resulted in Elite offering being recognised by the Global Retail Banking Innovation Awards as a "Best Mass Affluent Banking Offering", validating Bank One's commitment to excellence.